-Business format franchising is the granting of a license by one person (the franchisor) to another (the franchisee).
+Business format franchising is the granting of a licence by one person (the franchisor) to another (the franchisee).
 This entitles the franchisee to trade under the trade name of the franchisor and to make use of an entire business format package.
-This package comprises all the elements necessary to establish a previously untrained person in the business, and enables them to run it with ongoing assistance on a predetermined basis.
+This package comprises all the elements necessary to establish a previously untrained person in the business, and enables him/her to run it with ongoing assistance on a predetermined basis.
 Such a package is likely to include, amongst other things:

 Brand Protect is a niche firm offering advice and assistance on all aspects of IP, including that which concerns franchising.
-With our breadth of knowledge we are able to advise you, not only on the creation of the IP but also on how to retain it.
+With our breadth of knowledge we are able to advise you, not only on the creation of the IP but also on how to retain very valuable asset.
 We regularly fight for the rights of franchisors in the High Court.

-Protecting franchisors from franchisees who try to leave the network and attempt to take the franchisor’s clients with them.
+- The protection of franchisors, from franchisees who try to leave the network and attempt to take the franchisor’s clients with them.
 In these cases, we have been able to obtain immediate interim injunctions against them together with damages and costs.

-Prosecuting a franchisee who purchased the required goods from a counterfeit supplier and not the franchisor.
+- Prosecuting a franchisee who purchased the required goods from a counterfeit supplier and not the franchisor.
 Such actions can damage the service offer and the customer’s experience.
 This, obviously, diminishes the brand value of the franchise and should be addressed speedily (before the franchisor’s reputation is damaged further).

-Protecting the franchisor from competitors who use advertisements to unfairly “ride on the coat tails” of the franchisor.
+- Protecting the franchisor from competitors who use advertisements to unfairly “ride on the coat tails” of the franchisor.
 Such advertising may tarnish the brand of the franchisor.
 Again this cannot be tolerated and needs to be dealt with quickly, effectively and as cost effectively as possible.